The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

-- There is a small bug when the user turns on some cells, resizes the board using the combo box, goes back to the Welcome Screen, enlarges the Game Board, and starts the game again: some cells that were previously ON are now OFF.
+- Consider using an `onEditingFinished` instead of `onAccepted` for convenience in `GameOptions.qml` for the option buttons.
+However, automatic focus on the "number of rows" `CustomTextField` must be removed, because going back to the Options screen triggers an undesired modification if `onEditingFinished` is used: the rows are changed to the minimum value.
+- Consider adding a checkmark or changing the text to green colour when a value is accepted in the Options screen.
 - Do not use a simple `bool` to manage the game state (`isGameActive` QML property).
 Consider using a more sophisticated system (enumeratives, or re-enabling the original FSM), in order to accommodate a potential third or fourth state in the future if the need arises.
 - Consider comparing `GameManager` to the *Mediator* pattern, and evaluate if `GameManager` can be fully transformed into a *Mediator*.
 - Consider unifying the concept of game board square and `Cell` in the code.
-- Refactor the code to favour readability.
 - A definitive name should be chosen for the Options / Welcome Screen.
 - Now that the FSM receives the `backend` by reference, should the FSM be directly responsible of carrying out back-end actions such as reinitialising the game board?
 Or is it better that the FSM just informs the `Backend` that the `Backend` has to perform a certain action, and the `Backend` actually carries out that action?
 - The automatic stop is probably inefficient, because it checks for equality between the `m_currentMatrix` and the `m_nextMatrix` at every game loop.
 Should a timer be used to rarify the checks?